v12technology/fluxtion/README.md

 ![build process](images/Fluxtion_build.png)

 ### Step 1
-User written events and processing nodes, annotations mark callback methods in nodes.
+User writes classes for events and processing nodes, annotations mark callback methods in the nodes.
 These classes will be used by your end application.

 <details>
   <summary>Show me</summary>